greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc_category-list.html.md

 ## <a id="query-metrics"></a>Query Metrics Collection Parameters

 These parameters enable and configure query metrics collection.
 When enabled, Greenplum Database saves metrics to shared memory during query execution.
-These metrics are used by Tanzu Greenplum Command Center, which is included with VMware's commercial version of Greenplum Database.
+These metrics are used by VMware Greenplum Command Center, which is included with VMware's commercial version of Greenplum Database.

 - [gp_enable_query_metrics](guc-list.html#gp_enable_query_metrics)
 - [gp_instrument_shmem_size](guc-list.html#gp_instrument_shmem_size)